upradhan93/matlab-on-aws/releases/R2024b/README.md

 ## No Public IP Address
 If you require a private networking configuration, you can choose not to attach a public IP to the MATLAB EC2 instance using the `EnablePublicIPAddress` parameter.

-> [!IMPORTANT]
+> [!KEY CONSIDERATIONS]
-> - Ensure that the private IP addresses of the jumpbox or client(s) that will access the MATLAB EC2 instance are specified in the `ClientIPAddress` parameter.
+> - Client Access: Ensure that the private IP addresses of the jumpbox or client(s) that will access the MATLAB EC2 instance are specified in the `ClientIPAddress` parameter.
+> - Online Licensing: If MATLAB needs to be licensed using online licensing, the MATLAB EC2 instance must be able to reach `*.mathworks.com`.
+This will require a method to allow outbound access to these domains to be setup in your VPC.
-> - In the absence of a Public IP address, the MATLAB EC2 instance may get stuck in the `CREATE_IN_PROGRESS` state unless a communication method such as a NAT Gateway or VPC endpoint for the AWS CloudFormation service is setup in your VPC.
-If no such setup is available, you can remove the `CreationPolicy` attribute from the `MATLABEC2Instance` resource in the template before deployment.
+> - Stack Deployment: The MATLAB EC2 instance may get stuck in the `CREATE_IN_PROGRESS` state during stack deployment in the absence of a public IP.
+To avoid this, ensure that your VPC has a [VPC endpoint for the AWS CloudFormation service](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/vpc-interface-endpoints.html#vpc-endpoint-create) or NAT Gateway before deployment.
+Alternatively, you can remove the `CreationPolicy` attribute from the `MATLABEC2Instance` resource in the template before deployment but this can lead to AWS CloudFormation showing the instance as `CREATE_COMPLETE` before it is fully configured and ready for use.
-> - If MATLAB needs to be licensed using online licensing, the MATLAB EC2 instance will need to have access to *.mathworks.com.
-NAT Gateways are a common way to provide internet access for private instances.
+> - CloudWatch Logs: If you want CloudWatch logs to be delivered from the instance, your VPC must have either a NAT Gateway or a [VPC endpoint for CloudWatch service](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch-logs-and-interface-VPC.html#create-VPC-endpoint-for-CloudWatchLogs).

 ## Delete Your Cloud Resources